spywhere/Javatar/README.md

 #### Advanced Creation

-In class creation mode (included interface, enum, etc.), all classes will be created relative to current package only.
-If you want to create from default package (root package), you must specify `~` sign before class name.
-It's also able to create class corresponded to package path as example below
+In creation mode, all packages/classes will be created relative to current package.
+If you want to create from default package (root package), you must specify `~` sign before package/class name.
+It's also able to create packages/classes corresponded to package path as example below

 Input: `Alpha`<br />
-Result: `Class "Alpha" is created in current package`
+Result as Class: `Class "Alpha" is created in current package` Result as Package: `Package "Alpha" is created in current package`

 Input: `~Beta`<br />
-Result: `Class "Beta" is created in default package`
+Result as Class: `Class "Beta" is created in default package` Result as Package: `Package "Beta" is created in default package`

 Input: `me.spywhere.Alpha`<br />
-Result: `Class "Alpha" is created in "(current package).me.spywhere" package`
+Result as Class: `Class "Alpha" is created in "(current package).me.spywhere" package` Result as Package: `Package "Alpha" is created in "(current package).me.spywhere" package`

 Input: `~me.spywhere.Beta`<br />
-Result: `Class "Beta" is created in "me.spywhere.Beta"`
+Result as Class: `Class "Beta" is created in "me.spywhere"` Result as Package: `Package "Beta" is created in "me.spywhere"`

-### Important Info
+### Default Package Detection

 Javatar will specify default package from project folder which contains current working file.
 If project folder is not found, it will specify current package as `(Unknown Package)`.
 Create packages/classes within unknown package will cause Javatar to create packages/classes within the same folder as current file.